Bassendean Caledonians SFC

 Bassendean Caledonian Soccer Football Club is an association football team based in Bassendean, Western Australia.

 History

 The club was founded on 11 February 1913 as the Caledonian Soccer Club by members of the Fremantle Caledonian Society.
 The club played games at Fremantle.

 World War I

 A Scottish team made up of members of the Caledonian Soccer Club.
 Fremantle 1914.

 The tragedy of the First World War interrupted the formative years of the club.
-In 1915 the team was forced to leave Fremantle Park, which was commandeered as an AIF camp, and move to the ‘Polo’ (Trotting) grounds at East Fremantle.
+The team was forced to relocate to the ‘Polo’ (Trotting) grounds at East Fremantle in 1915, with Fremantle Park being used as a camp for the First Australian Imperial Force.
 The council had refused their application to use East Fremantle Oval.